 Margaret Thomas, Relationship Manager at Thames Hospice, said "We are so grateful for the hard work Harjinder and Shabnum put in to hosting a wonderful fundraiser.
 Thank you to everyone who attended and supported us; the money raised will go towards the capital appeal for the new Hospice, which will enable to us to continue providing even more care and support to our local community."

-If you would like to find out more about how you can support Thames Hospice, please click here.
+Visit our Get Involved page to find out more about how you can support Thames Hospice.